container-interop/service-provider/PSR-XX-provider.md

 The `$service` parameter MAY be typehinted as required by the extension, and MAY be nullable.

 An extension MUST return the modified service instance.

+TODO "A extension MAY omit the `$container` and `$service` parameters, if unused." - this would be similar to what is stated about factories, but it likely wouldn't make much sense, unless the order of the `$container` and `$service` parameters were reversed? see #50

 An extension MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies, and (as stated in section 1.3) the existing service could intentionally be `null`.